OB-lab/James_et_al._2021-MBE/README.md

 ## Quality filtering and trimming

 We received de-multiplexed forward and reverse sequencing files for each individual from The Beijing Genomics Institute (BGI).
-The Beijing Genomics Institute also removed forward barcodes and quality filtered the raw reads to remove reads containing Illumina adaptors, low quality reads (>50% of bases <Q10), and reads with >10% Ns.
+BGI also removed forward barcodes and quality filtered the raw reads to remove reads containing Illumina adaptors, low quality reads (>50% of bases <Q10), and reads with >10% Ns.

 ## Read alignment